nolauren/2018introdh/assignment2_networks.md

 - Drawing on the constraints, critiques and ideas in our readings, discuss the possibilitie and limits of network analysis as applied to your network and for network analysis generally.
 Make sure to cite the readers.
-(Note: Failure to quote and cite the reading will result in a failing grade.)

 ## Data